alexaibio/teaching_content/Transformers/attention.md

 and so on.

-In our case the values of features did not change much dur to hature of our initial embeddings, but in reality the new adjusted embeddings will reflect the sentence context better then our initial general embeddings.
+In our case the values of features did not change much due to poorinitial embeddings selection, but in reality the new adjusted embeddings will reflect the sentence context better then our initial general embeddings.

-So, after our self attentionrecalculation we will have slightly different embeddings
+So, after our self attention recalculation we will have slightly different embeddings

 The embeddings are adjusted according to how much attention they give to each other.
 For example, the word "is" now has a stronger association with the "language" embedding (since the value for that dimension has been amplified).